 Chris Heck reported that he had discussed this issue with Chief Engineer Keith Anderson and asked two questions regarding this project: what is the scope and necessity for this project; and, what are the updated costs of the project.
 Karen Kertzman replied that she had sent out the budget numbers collected several weeks ago and described what was proposed to be done including the estimated costs of the phases of the project.
-Chief Engineer Dick Zawacki then responded to the questions raised by Heck stating that realigning track #3 was necessary because the track was built before the carbarn was built, this is out and center to the door.
+This is attached to these minutes.
+Chief Engineer Dick Zawacki then responded to the questions raised by Heck stating that realigning track #3 was necessary because the track was built before the carbarn was built, the track is not centered in the door opening.
 Moving the track would allow greater flexibility in positioning the cars at ESL.
 The question of doing both the track moving and concrete work was raised by Isaacs and Zawacki replied that it would be good to get approval for both but considering what must happen before concrete can be poured it's unlikely that the concrete will be put in in 2021.